 Gerry Beauchemin wrote in Anchor One these words: “Belief in endless punishment was not the predominant view of the Christian world during its first 500 years when Jesus’ followers read the Scriptures in the Original Greek!”

 Such opposing views—including the concept of people suffering in an ever-burning hell—then prevailed from about 500 A.D. until about the 1800’s—except for little pockets of Jesus’ followers here and there throughout the intervening centuries in Europe and Asia who still clung to the original views of the early Church—even in the face of severe persecution, torture, and death at times for maintaining those views.

 What happened in the 1800’s that began to shift thinking back to the prevailing views of the early Church?
 It’s a complex story, but simply stated a Scottish Pastor and writer named George McDonald came on the scene.
 McDonald was a prolific writer and speaker, authoring almost 100 fiction and non-fiction books.
 In fact, during the latter part of the 1800’s McDonald was a more popular writer than Charles Dickens!
 Vast numbers of people in the western world read McDonald’s writings.
 He clearly taught, preached, and wrote that God will eventually save all humanity.

 After McDonald, in the early 1900’s an American believer in Jesus and in the truth and trustworthiness of the Bible named Charles Pridgeon wrote a book titled Is Hell Eternal or Will God’s Plan Fail?
 His book was widely read during the early 1900’s clear up until the early 1960’s, but fell into disrepute and has been virtually unavailable for the past 50+ years; Pridgeon’s book has only recently been reprinted and is for sale at amazon.com.
-During the years when Pridgeon’s book remained fairly popular and widely read, other preachers, Pastors, teachers, and writers began to once again espouse and spread the views set forth in Pridgeon’s book based on the Bible’s teachings—until now it seems that almost every week a new article, essay, or book is published promoting such views.
+During the years when Pridgeon’s book remained fairly popular and widely read, other preachers, Pastors, teachers, and writers began to once again espouse and spread the views set forth in Pridgeon’s book based on the Bible’s teachings—until now it seems that almost every week a new article, essay, book, or something on YouTube or FaceBook is published promoting such views.